-Efficient management committees are ideally made up of people with a range of skills, knowledge and experience that can add to the overall strength of the committee.
-Members of management committees may also include people who represent certain groups or organisations providing a particular service such as those representing consumers, Indigenous interests, mental health services, disability services, youth services, etc. Most associations strive to nominate their ‘ideal’ committee as few things create more difficulties than a dysfunctional committee.
+Committees are ideally made up of people with a range of skills, qualifications, knowledge and experience that can add to its overall strength.
+Committees may also include people who represent particular interests such as social services, consumers, Aboriginals, disabled etc.

-The rules of your association will determine what qualifications a committee member must have, and whether a member of the committee must be a member of the association.
+The rules of the association will determine what qualifications a committee member must have, and whether a member of the committee must be a member of the association.

 Under the Act a person is excluded from being on the committee without special approval from the Commissioner for Consumer Protection if they: